CCheCastaldo/mapppdr/README.md

 #### Bibliographic Data

-A core MAPPPD project goal is to reliably report the observation metadata, and in this regard we work very hard to make sure all data in MAPPPD is properly cited and this bibliographic information is easily available to end-users.
-One challenge with the MAPPPD bibliography is that fact that many of citations contain special characters (accents, umlauts, etc.). <u>People who contribute data to MAPPPD deserve to have their names spelled correctly.</u> To accomplish this we allow the bibliographic data to retain accents through UTF-8 special.
+A core APBP project goal is to reliably report the observation metadata, and in this regard we work very hard to make sure all data in the database is properly cited and original data sources made easily available to end-users.
+One challenge with the APBP database bibliography is that fact that many of citations contain special characters (accents, umlauts, etc.).
+To accomplish this we allow the bibliographic data to retain accents through UTF-8 special.
 Bibliographic data in `mapppdr` is stored in a set of data frames that allow for easy subsetting of the actual observation data using the